zen2/waybar-alsa/README.md

 Waybar options:
- -n           Make waybar text start with a new line if not muted -d           Use db level insteaf of percentage for text
+ -n           Make waybar text start with a new line if not muted -d           Use db level instead of percentage for text

 Commands:
  volume-up INC   Raise the volume with optional INC